• Mellor & Mottram - Church Heating Solutions: Church Hearing Solutions

 Parish of St Aelred in Tang Hall, (Diocese of Middlesbrough).

-SVP, UCM, Rainbows and Brownies, Tuesday Club, Third World Group, Churches Together, Children`s Liturgy, RCIA Grimston Court, Glen Lodge, Stamford Bridge, Dunnington, Stockton Hall, Stockton-on-Forest
+SVP, UCM, CAFOD Group, Rainbows and Brownies, Tuesday Club, Churches Together, Lectio Divina, Children`s Liturgy, RCIA, Alpha, Grimston Court, Glen Lodge, Stamford Bridge, Dunnington, Stockton Hall, Stockton-on-Forest

 Part of the Catholic Church - you can find other Catholic Churches, Catholic Schools or Religious Orders/Houses and Chaplaincies nearby above.
 Or you can use the Find a Church Near Me box above to search for a Church, School etc.